 How Many Types of Social Security Benefits Are Available?

-“What kinds of benefits are there?”
 While it is necessary to be disabled to receive disability benefits, the non-medical requirements are different for each category.
 You may be entitled to one or more types of benefits.
+If you need help understanding disability benefits, call our Bucks County disability attorneys for a consultation.

 Types of Social Security Disability Benefits